 We have historically held an annual memorial service in the Spring/Summer of the year of the donor's cremation for the family members.
 It is an opportunity for our students and educators to let the families know what impact the donors have on their education and their appreciation for the generous donation.
-You will receive an invitation in the mail and we ask you to RSVP.
-Under adverse situations, we may need to postpone the service.
+The main contact of your family will receive an invitation in the mail and we ask you to RSVP.